learn-co-curriculum/phase-4-rails-route-params-lab/README.md

 ## Introduction

 We'll continue building our API for viewing student data.
-In this lesson, we'll add some a route and controller action for displaying data about one individual student.
+In this lesson, we'll add a route and controller action for displaying data about one individual student.

 To get set up, run: